 Attrib.exe is a Windows operating system file located in the C:\Windows\System32 folder.
 It allows you to display or change File Attributes.
 The function of the attrib command is to set, change or remove such file attributes Using the attrib command, you can make files read-only, archive, system and hidden.

 What are File Attributes

-A file attribute is metadata that is associated with any file on your computer and describes or keeps track of information like when the file was created or modified, file size, file extensions and file permissions.
+A File Attribute is a metadata that is associated with any file on your computer and describes or keeps track of information like when the file was created or modified, file size, file extensions, and file permissions.

 The Windows operating system offers four attributes for files and folders.
 They are:

 - Read-only – r : These are readable, but cannot be changed

 - System – s : For use by the operating system and not normally displayed in a directory listing